- Our Gardens

 Candace Russo, MS, is the Manager of the Healthy Youth Program.
 She has 20 years of experience in youth and family education and outreach, and has enjoyed gardening and healthy eating since she was a child.
 Candace started her work at the Healthy Youth Program in 2011 as the Garden Manager, sharing and exploring the process of “soil to seed to plate,” which highlights environment and lifestyle links between quality soils, nutrient-rich food, and healthy bodies.
 As Program Manager, Candace is committed to developing the belief of the Healthy Youth Program’s founder, Simone Frei, that “it takes a village” to fight childhood obesity and raise a community of healthy, happy, and active children.
-Candace strives to develop strength-based youth and family programs that support sustainable and long-term behavioral change, the foundation for the Healthy Youth Program’s core values.
-She also manages the three school gardens, and contributes art and design work.
+Through community partnerships, Candace strives to further develop strength-based youth and family programs that support sustainable and long-term behavioral change, the foundation for the Healthy Youth Program’s core values.
+In addition, she manages the Healthy Youth Program's three school gardens, and contributes art and design work.
+Candace is also a lucky mom to two young, loveable, giggly daughters; one of her favorite places to be is in the backyard garden, getting their hands dirty as a family.

 Gerd Bobe, PhD, MPH, and MS, is the Faculty Advisor of the Healthy Youth Program.
 He has more than 10 years of professional experience in public health nutrition, specifically dietary disease prevention.
 His passion is to “translate scientific knowledge into healthy choices” and support people to be successful and achieve their goals.
 He works with the staff of the Healthy Youth Program to evaluate family and youth programs to better serve our communities and families.
 He believes that empirical and evidence-based theoretical approaches ensures better formulation and evaluation of effective and efficient health programs to influence health behavior among individuals and populations as “better theories lead to better practices”.